-February 14th is Valentine’s Day and as Valentine’s Day is associated with hearts, February has been adopted as Heart Month.
-We all know that heart health is important and we can probably all recite the facts:
+February 14th is Valentine’s Day which is associated with hearts, no wonder February has been adopted as Heart Month.
+We all know that heart health is important and we can all probably recite the facts by heart:

 - Cardiovascular disease is the 2nd leading cause of death in Canada,

 - Men are more likely to die of a heart attack than women,

 - One in 12 Canadians over the age of 20 live with diagnosed heart disease,

 - High blood pressure, high cholesterol and diabetes are contributing risk factors,

 - A healthier lifestyle can reduce the risk of cardiovascular disease

 - Eating better